adrien-github/mapbender/README.md

 I use this workflow to generate the map:

 - Create a GPX track, for instance with openrunner.com
-- export the GPX track using gpsbabel in CSV
-- modify the CSV: exchange the 2 columns, replace ',' by TAB
 - retrieve the bbox, for instance on openstreetmap.org (export)
 - modify the config.ini (bbox, filename, parameters)
 - launch the program.
 You need to use -d option the first time, to download the tiles.